-- 19. Formal complaints must be in writing, preferably on the complaints form provided at Appendix B, to the headteacher, other than in the circumstances referred to in paragraphs 11 and 12 - 20.
-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 21.
+- 21. Formal complaints may be done in person, in writing, preferably on the complaints form provided at Appendix B, to the headteacher, other than in the circumstances referred to in paragraphs 12 and 13. - 22.
+The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 23.
 Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face to face meeting is the most appropriate way of doing this. - 22.
-The headteacher may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 23.
+The headteacher can consider whether a face to face meeting is the most appropriate way of doing this. - 24.
+The headteacher may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 25.
 During an investigation, the headteacher (or designated member of staff) will, if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish, and will keep a written record of any meetings/interviews in relation to the investigation.
-Staff members may be accompanied at these meetings by a colleague or trade union representative if they wish. - 24.
-At the conclusion of the investigation, the headteacher will provide a formal written response, within twenty school days of the date of receipt of the complaint. - 25.
-If the headteacher is unable to meet this deadline, s/he will provide the complainant with an update and revised response date.
+Staff members may be accompanied at these meetings by a colleague or trade union representative if they wish. - 26.
+At the conclusion of the investigation, the headteacher will provide a formal written response, within twenty school days of the date of receipt of the complaint. - 27.
+If the headteacher is unable to meet this deadline, s/he will provide the complainant with an update and revised response date. - 28.
+The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions the school will take to resolve the complaint. - 29.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1. - 30.
+If the complaint is about the headteacher, or a member or members of the governing body (including the chair and/or vice-chair), a suitably skilled governor will be appointed to complete all the actions at Formal Stage 1. - 31.
+Complaints about the Headteacher should be addressed to the chair of governors, via the school office, and should be marked as private and confidential.
+If the complaint is about a member or member(s) of the governing body, complaints should be made to the clerk to the governing body, via the school office and should be marked as private and confidential.

-- 26. The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the school will take to resolve the complaint. - 27.
-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1. - 28.
-If the complaint is about the headteacher, or a member or members of the governing body (including the chair and/or vice-chair), a suitably skilled governor will be appointed to complete all the actions at Formal Stage 1. - 29.
-Complaints about the headteacher or member(s) of the governing body must be made to the clerk to the governing body, via the school office. - 30.
-If the complaint is about the entire governing body Formal Stage 1 will be considered by an independent investigator appointed by the governing body.
+32. If the complaint is about the chair and vice chair of the governing body or about the majority of the governing body Formal Stage 1 will be considered by an independent investigator appointed by the governing body.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.